Leeo-Henrique/RadarFit-Full-Stack-Challenge/README.md

 - download or clone the repository
 - run `npm install` or `yarn install`
+- create a copy of .env.example rename to .env and put your configs of postgres
 - create an database on postgress with same name of the .env POSTGRES_DATABASE
 - run `yarn typeorm migration:run -d src/data-source.ts`
 - run `yarn dev`